FriendsOfSymfony/FOSCKEditorBundle/docs/migration.rst

 Update configuration root key
 ------------------------------

-Only the root key of configuration is changed.
+Only the root key of the configuration is changed.

 Replace: